mshroyer/sapling-builds/README.md

 ## Using

-Pre-built RPMs are available as artifacts on successful [fbthrift workflow](https://github.com/mshroyer/sapling-builds/actions?query=workflow%3Asapling+is%3Asuccess) runs.
+Pre-built RPMs are available as artifacts on successful [sapling workflow](https://github.com/mshroyer/sapling-builds/actions?query=workflow%3Asapling) runs.

 Running the build locally requires docker or podman.
 Clone the repo and run: